4t-2/EvolutionSimulator/README.md

 3. Create a way of controling creatures with the neural network [DONE]
 	- Simple circle creatures, nothing complex yet

-4. Mutate and crossbreed different creatures so they can adapt
+4. Mutate and crossbreed different creatures so they can adapt [DONE]

 5. Have constant supply of plants growing
 	- Plants dont need to be able to evolve yet